daohainam/rust-book-vi/src-vi/ch03-02-data-types.md

 > [“Unrecoverable Errors with `panic!`”][unrecoverable-errors-with-panic]<!-- ignore -->
 > ở chương 9.
 >
-> To explicitly handle the possibility of overflow, you can use these families
-> of methods provided by the standard library for primitive numeric types:
->
 > - Wrap in all modes with the `wrapping_*` methods, such as `wrapping_add`
 > - Return the `None` value if there is overflow with the `checked_*` methods
 > - Return the value and a boolean indicating whether there was overflow with